MicrosoftDocs/quantum-docs-pr/api/qsharp/microsoft.quantum.convert.intasboolarray.md

 Package: [Microsoft.Quantum.Standard](https://nuget.org/packages/Microsoft.Quantum.Standard)

-Produces a binary representation of a positive integer, using thelittle-endian representation for the returned array.
+Produces a binary representation of a non-negative integer, using thelittle-endian representation for the returned array.

 ```qsharp
 function IntAsBoolArray (number : Int, bits : Int) : Bool[]